MarkBennett/lets-learn-react-hooks/README.md

 Sharing values between renders with useRef comparing with previous state using a ref

-## Handling side effects with useEffect
-Each render
-Mount / unmount
-Only when specific deps change handling effects that depend on a callback tied to this closure handling effects that don’t complete within a single render Sharing state between components with useContext / useReducer
 ## Creating and sharing code with hooks
 * Keep hooks simple
 * Keep your hooks pure, or